DEIB meaning

 What are some best practices for promoting and maintaining diversity in the workplace?

-Promoting and maintaining diversity requires adopting best practices such as inclusive hiring and promotion policies, diversity training programs, unconscious bias training, employee resource groups, fostering an inclusive workplace culture, and implementing mentoring programs.
+Promoting and maintaining diversity requires adopting best practices such as inclusive hiring and promotion policies, diversity training programs, unconscious bias training, employee resource groups, creating an inclusive workplace culture, and implementing mentoring programs.
 These initiatives help create an equal and inclusive environment, supporting the success and well-being of all employees.

 What is equity in the workplace?